jduquennoy/Log4swift/README.md

 use_frameworks!
 ```

-## Goal
+## Features
-The goal of this project is to propose a logging library with those caracteristics :
+Here are the main features you can expect from Log4swift :

 * straitforward to use for simple cases : default configuration should just work
 * powerful for more complexe cases, with multi-destination logging for exemple
-* ability to log over the network, and notably to NSLogger.
+* ability to log over the network, using an NSLogger backend.
 * dynamically configurable by code
 * configurable by file
+* capable of printing colorized logs both in Xcode (with the XcodeColors plugin installed) and in an XTerm-color

 ### Not yet achieved goals
 * synchronous by default, but with the ability to request asynchronous behavior